nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Retrieves a sorted list of pets.
 Users can choose to either sort them by owner name or pet name.

 Format: `sort [FIRST_LETTER_OF_COLUMN]`
-* Since we can only sort the pet list by owner name or pet name, the only commands available currently are `sort o` and `sort n`.
+* Since we can only sort the pet list by owner name or pet name, the only commands available currently are `sort /o` and `sort /n`.

 Examples:
-* `sort o`
+* `sort /o`

 ### Find pet details: `find`